Niimir/Niimir/README.md

 - 👋 Hi, I’m @Niimir
-- 👀 I’m interested in making a non-broken discord bot.
+- 👀 I’m interested in making things that people like.
-- 🌱 I’m currently learning Java and Python.
+- 🌱 I’m currently learning Unity.
 - 📫 How to reach me on Discord: "Niimir#2707"

 <!---